Demonology Warlock PvP Rotation and Playstyle (Dragonflight / Patch 10.0.7)

 Demonic Circle: Teleport,

-your movement speed will be increased and you are immune to roots/snares
+your movement speed will be increased, and you will be immune to roots/snares

 for 8 sec.